 Growing up I hear this mantra all the time from my mom.
-I am glad that now that I am an adult that I paid heed on what it seems to be nagging when we were kids became a life saver for us.
-We became resourceful, developed common sense, and spiritually strong in our Faith in Christ.
+I am glad that now that I am an adult that I paid heed to what it seems to be nagging when we were kids became a lifesaver for us.
+We became resourceful, developed common sense, and spiritually strong in our faith in Christ.

 2020 came to everyone’s lives as either significant or devastating – depending on what and how you have experienced life.

 As the New Year rolls in 2020 and as we were still winding down from the holiday festivities, just as we were still staging our resolutions for the year, we were struck with the most unprecedented news – Corona Virus (COVID-19).

 No one exactly knows what it was.
 A lot of us thought this is just another type of flu that comes seasonally during the winter months.
 We were caught unaware of how desolating and overwhelming this would be for the entire world in the entire year.

 No one was prepared for the devastating plague that was about to come.
 It wiped out millions of lives all over the world.
 We were astounded by what we witnessed on television and social media.

 In the Gospel of Matthew, Jesus spoke about the destruction of the temple and the coming of the Son of Man.
 Matthew 24:1-31